• Home

 • 2 teaspoons pure vanilla extract

-• 1 cup 2 sticks unsalted butter or vegan baking sticks, softened
+• 1 cup unsalted butter or vegan baking sticks, room temperature

 • ¾ cup light brown sugar